tkleisas/multiRenderShader/README.md

 CA1D, LIFE and MANDEL by pressing the keys '1', '2' and '3'.
 You can see an example of this program in this youtube video:
 [ΝΟΗΣΗ](https://www.youtube.com/watch?v=hUomiyRfpKk)
+The video was post processed in Sony Movie Studio Platinum 13